SNaziruAhmad/KasheQaya/README.md

 Step 1.
 After Cloning The Repository <br />
 Step 2.   cd KasheQaya <br />
 Step 3.
 Give The KasheQaya File Permission To Be Executed, To Do That Type In The Command chmod +x KasheQaya <br />
 Step 4.
-After Setting The Permission Compile The Script Using The Command gcc -o KasheQaya <br />
+After Setting The Permission Compile The Script Using The Command <tt>gcc -o KasheQaya.c </tt><br />
 Step 5.
 Now All Is Set.
 Use The Below Syntax To Fire On. <br />

   <h4> ./KasheQaya HOST/IP PORT </h4><br />